fhiso/basic-concepts/basic-concepts.md

 [RDF Schema].

 ### The type property

+{.note}  This section defines a *property* to denote *type* of a *term*.
+It is part of the infrastructure for defining extensions to FHISO standards or new, compatible standards, and is used by applications during *discovery*, support for which is *optional*.

 The *type* of a *term*, as introduced in §4.3, is a piece of information which *should* normally be provided, albeit often implicitly, when